Gender diversity in UK business – all sectors (FTSE)

-The Davies report (2015) recommended that FTSE 350 boards have at least 33% women on their boards by 2020.
-The Hampton-Alexander Review (2016) added the same 33% target for senior leadership roles (executive committee member and their direct reports) and also looked at the FTSE 100 and FTSE 250.
+The Davies report (2015) recommended that UK FTSE 350 boards have at least 33% women on their boards by 2020.
+The Hampton-Alexander Review (2016) added the same 33% target for senior leadership roles (executive committee members and their direct reports – ie one and two levels down from the board) and also looked at the FTSE 100 and FTSE 250.

 The final Hampton-Alexander Review report published in February 2021 showed that for women on boards both the FTSE 100 and FTSE 250 had met the 33% target at the beginning of 2020.

 In February 2022, the FTSE Women Leaders Review was published for the first time, as the third and successor phase to the Hampton-Alexander and Davies Reviews.

 It revealed that the number of women on boards for the FTSE 100, FTSE 250 and FTSE 350 has continued to rise during 2021 at 39.1% (up from 36.2% in 2020), 36.8% (up from 33.2%) and 37.6% (up from 34.3%) respectively.
 85 FTSE 100 boards have met or exceeded the old 33% target and almost half now have 40% or more women on their board.
 In the FTSE 250, almost 200 boards (77%) have met the 33% target and 92 now have 40% or more women on their board.
 There have been no all-male boards in the FTSE 350 since 2020.